hendricius/the-sourdough-framework/README.md

 ## 🍞 Baking the book locally (LaTeX)

-Make sure you have `biber` installed.
+Make sure you have `biber` and `latexmk` installed.
 Refer to your system's installation instructions for LaTeX.
+To create the serif .pdf format, run:

 ```console
 cd book/